prrvchr/gDriveOOo/README.md

 If you don't give your_account, you will be asked for...

-After authorizing the OAuthOOo application to access your Drive, your Google Drive should open!!! normally  ;-)
+After authorizing the OAuthOOo application to access your Drive files, your Google Drive should open!!! normally  ;-)

 ## Has been tested with: